josephJaoNasser/elevator-challenge-junior/README.md

 When you start a new level, read through the level's specification and write failing (red) tests to satisfy the spec.
 Then write your implementation code to make the tests pass (green).

-Clone this repository and run `npm install` to install testing dependencies.

 ### Level 0

 Sketch out the elevator process on pencil and paper.
 What kinds of things do you need to keep track of?
 What is a modern elevator's pickup and drop off strategy?